FusionCache/docs/docs/keyvalues.md

 <br/>

-# Values
+# Value Types
-A value can be: string, number, boolean, object or an array:
+A value can be:

+- string
+- number
+- boolean
+- object
+- array
+- null

+Binary is not permitted.

 ```json
 "user123_surname":"Smith"